Clear writing is telepathy.

 Let's get into it.

-- Stop putting lipstick on the pig.
-Don’t dress up your vocabulary.
-You’re looking for long words because you’re ashamed of your short ones.
+Don't dress up your vocabulary.
+You're looking for long words because you're ashamed of your short ones.
 But your short ones will do fine.
-If it is appropriate and colourful, don’t hesitate.
+If it is appropriate and colourful, don't hesitate.

-- Casual is king.
 Write like you speak.
 No one wants to read pretentious drivel… The vast majority of people are capable of meticulously crafting excessively verbose sentences to communicate their otherwise unsophisticated message.
-But it’s bloody hard to read.
-Keep it short.
-Keep it casual.

-- Go learn about the AIDA framework.
+4. Go learn about the AIDA frameworkLink to section

-- Don’t be clever.
-Be clear.
-Jokes are only good if they don’t distract from your main message.
 S p a c e .
 T h e m .
 O u t .

-- Pass on the passive voice.
 Active voice sentences are far more engaging.
 Subject does verb, ALWAYS!

 Passive Voice = ❌ | Active Voice = ✅ |